NTSC: Frame rate conversion

 In regions that use 25-fps television and video standards, this difference can be overcome by speed-up.

 For 30-fps standards, a process called "3:2 pulldown" is used.
 One film frame is transmitted for three video fields (lasting 1 1/2 video frames), and the next frame is transmitted for two video fields (lasting 1 video frame).
 Two film frames are thus transmitted in five video fields, for an average of 2 1/2 video fields per film frame.
 The average frame rate is thus 60 ÷ 2.5 = 24 frames per second, so the average film speed is nominally exactly what it should be.
 (In reality, over the course of an hour of real time, 215,827.2 video fields are displayed, representing 86,330.88 frames of film, while in an hour of true 24-fps film projection, exactly 86,400 frames are shown: thus, 29.97-fps NTSC transmission of 24-fps film runs at 99.92% of the film's normal speed.)
 Still-framing on playback can display a video frame with fields from two different film frames, so any difference between the frames will appear as a rapid back-and-forth flicker.
 There can also be noticeable jitter/"stutter" during slow camera pans (telecine judder).

-To avoid 3:2 pulldown, film shot specifically for NTSC television is often taken at 30 frames per second.
+Film shot specifically for NTSC television is usually taken at 30 (instead of 24) frames per second to avoid 3:2 pulldown.

 To show 25-fps material (such as European television series and some European movies) on NTSC equipment, every fifth frame is duplicated and then the resulting stream is interlaced.

 Film shot for NTSC television at 24 frames per second has traditionally been accelerated by 1/24 (to about 104.17% of normal speed) for transmission in regions that use 25-fps television standards.
 This increase in picture speed has traditionally been accompanied by a similar increase in the pitch and tempo of the audio.
 More recently, frame-blending has been used to convert 24 FPS video to 25 FPS without altering its speed.

 Film shot for television in regions that use 25-fps television standards can be handled in either of two ways: